 Well, we’re here to help you out as best we can.
 We know it can be tough to find the info you’re looking for when it comes to cleanroom components, so we put together this blog to help you figure out your options for cleanroom walls.
-First things first, what are the most basic components you need for a successful cleanroom wall that upholds your application’s standards?
+First, what essential elements do you need for a successful cleanroom wall that upholds your application’s standards?

-When it comes to cleanroom walls, you’re really looking for two things: smooth, dust-free surfaces.
-But finding the type of surface that’s perfect for your operation is a bit easier said than done.
-To determine what wall material type is best for you, there are a couple of considerations to keep in mind:
+When it comes to cleanroom walls, you’re looking for two things: smooth, dust-free surfaces.
+But finding the perfect surface type for your operation is easier said than done.
+Here are some considerations to determine what wall material type is best for you:

-One of the biggest concerns for any new cleanroom, you need to decide how flexible your cleanroom should be.
-If you plan on housing it in the same building for a decade or more, then you can probably get by with cheaper wall options.
-Drywall coated with epoxy paint is, at first glance, the easiest way to go about cleanroom walls.
-You literally just take your building’s existing walls and paint them with an epoxy coating that’s rated for cleanrooms.
-The only problem with painted drywall is that those will be the walls you’re stuck with now and forever.
-When it comes to stick-built cleanrooms, there’s very little option for rearranging or expanding the space you started with, and providing the required extraction levels is challenging.
+Drywall coated with epoxy paint was a popular way to create cleanroom walls.
+You would take your building’s existing walls and paint them with an epoxy coating rated for cleanrooms.
+But one of the main problems with painted drywall is that those will be the walls you’re stuck with now and forever.
+When it comes to stick-built cleanrooms, there’s minimal scope for rearranging or expanding the space you started with, and providing the required extraction levels is challenging.

-If you think your cleanroom is likely to expand once business gets underway, then a modular cleanroom with moveable wall panels might be the better option.
-It’s true that the materials might cost a bit more upfront, but you’ll also want to consider what you’d be getting for that additional fee.
-Modular cleanroom wall panels are typically manufactured out of materials that are scratch and damage resistant.
+Modular cleanroom wall panels are typically manufactured out of scratch and damage-resistant materials.
 This is helpful because if something runs into one of your modular wall panels, you don’t have to worry about drywall particulate below an epoxy coating seeping out and contaminating your cleanroom.
 If a modular wall panel gets a scratch, there’s very little cause for concern, and in most cases, you can return to business as usual.
-Worst case scenario: if the damage is substantial, you can simply call for one replacement panel, which is easily fitted into your existing system in no time at all.
+Worst case scenario: if the damage is substantial, you can arrange for a replacement panel to be easily fit into your existing system in no time.

-Once you’ve decided whether you’ll be going with fixed or modular cleanroom walls, it’s time to consider the cleaning agents you’ll be using on those walls.
-Every cleanroom classification is different and requires different levels of sterilization.
-Pharmaceutical cleanrooms, for example, have to be sterilized with very harsh chemicals multiple times a day.
-In this situation, you need a wall exterior material that can hold up to those chemicals without warping, corroding, or melting.
-Walls made from stainless steel, which are then coated with a cleanroom-specific coating are typically suitable for applications that use super-strong cleaning materials.
+Once you’ve decided on modular cleanroom walls, it’s time to consider the cleaning agents you’ll be using on those walls.
+Every cleanroom classification is different and requires different levels of cleaning and disinfection.
+Pharmaceutical cleanrooms, for example, must be disinfected regularly with very harsh chemicals to prevent microbial buildup.
+In this situation, you need a HardWall cleanroom wall finish that can hold up to those chemicals without warping, corroding, or melting.
+Walls made from stainless steel with a cleanroom-specific coating are typically suitable for applications that use super-strong cleaning materials.

-On the other side of the coin, if you plan on cleaning your cleanroom regularly, but don’t need to be using the highest grade cleaning supplies on the market, options like vinyl or fiberglass panels are a more cost effective choice.
-When you’re using lower grade cleaning materials, then you really just need a wall panel that’s going to prevent bacteria and particulate from sticking to it.
-You won’t have to worry about harsh chemicals eating through coatings and materials, and causing a lot of particulate buildup within your cleanroom.
+On the other side of the coin, if you plan on cleaning your cleanroom regularly but don’t need to use the highest-grade disinfectants, RigidWall cleanrooms wall options like acrylic, static dissipative PVC, or polycarbonate wall panels are a more cost-effective choice.
+When using lower-grade cleaning materials, you need a wall panel that prevents bacteria and particulate from sticking to it.
+You won’t have to worry about harsh chemicals eating through coatings and materials, causing a lot of particulate buildup within your cleanroom.

-As we mentioned before, durability can play a big role in your choice of cleanroom wall material.
+As mentioned before, durability can play a significant role in choosing cleanroom wall material.
 Depending on your application, you’ll need varying levels of material durability.
-Some materials, like lightweight vinyl modular wall panels, or epoxy coated drywall, can be easy to scratch.
-When the protective coatings of these types of walls are scratched, the material underneath is exposed and can give off dangerous particulate that can interfere with your processes.
+Some materials, like lightweight vinyl modular wall panels, or epoxy-coated drywall, can easily scratch.
+When the protective coating is breached, the material underneath is exposed and can give off dangerous particulate that can interfere with your processes.
+Moreover, some wall materials not certified for cleanroom use could outgas or start to give off particulate as they age.

-What’s more, some wall materials not certified for cleanroom use could outgas or start to give off particulate as they age.
-For example, wood core wall panels are a fairly popular choice for many mid-class cleanrooms, because they’re very sturdy, affordable, and provide decent insulation.
-They’re an unacceptable choice for sub-Class 1 cleanrooms, however, because as wood ages, it gives off particulate in flakes and splinters.
 Cleanrooms with more intensive standards are typically best served by walls made primarily of aluminum structure.
-Aluminum is lightweight, durable, and best of all, doesn’t give off particulate as it ages.
+Aluminum is lightweight, durable, and, best of all, doesn’t give off particulate as it ages.
 That said, it is a more costly option.
 So if your cleanroom doesn’t need quite that level of cleanliness, you might choose a less expensive option.

-Cleanroom walls are often overlooked when it comes to designing a new cleanroom.
-There’s not a lot of information out there about them, and it can be difficult to decide which material will work best for your application, and convey the image you’re looking for.
-If you have more questions about choosing the right wall material for your cleanroom, be sure to give the experts at Angstrom a call!
-We’re here to help you, and we’d love to provide you with any cleanroom information you’re looking for to make the best, informed choice for your company.
-Give our office a call at 888-768-6900, or request a quote online today!
+When designing a new cleanroom, deciding which cleanroom wall material will work best for your application and convey the image you’re looking for can be difficult.
+If you have more questions about choosing a suitable wall material for your cleanroom, call the experts at Angstrom!
+We’re here to help you, and we’d love to provide you with any cleanroom information you want to make the best, informed choice for your company.
+Call our office at 888-768-6900, or request a quote online today!